feizc/Future-Caption/README.md

 ## 2. Dataset

 To run the code, annotations and detection features for the COCO dataset are needed.
 Please download the annotations file [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and extract it.
-Detection features are computed with the pre-trained model provided by [CLIP](https://github.com/openai/CLIP).
+Image representation are firstly computed with the pre-trained model provided by [CLIP](https://github.com/openai/CLIP).

 ## 3. Training